-Skill/ovporionco Pasarintian Assessment Skill/experience Description Assessment Technical competencies and skills Portfolio Knowledge and experience of working within High management the asset management or wealth management industry.
-Financial Relevant experience and capability to evaluate High numeracy and and literacy oversee the preparation of financial statements and to evaluate financial risk and the adequacy of financial controls.
-Legal and A strong commitment to and knowledge of High corporate best practice corporate governance standards, governance including knowledge of the legal and regulatory environment applicable to listed entities.
-Risk and Experience with risk management frameworks High compliance and controls, setting risk appetites, identifying Ū and providing oversight of key business risks (both financial and non-financial) and emerging risks.
-Marketing and Experience of marketing and brand (including Medium brand (including leveraging digital technology) to drive digital) competitive strategy and growth.
-Information Experience in driving technology strategies and Medium technology innovation.
-Product Experience in retail distribution of managed High Distribution funds, exchange traded products and/or other financial products.
-Shareholder Ability to understand the needs of High relations and shareholders and to foster two-way communication communication.
-Human resource Experience in setting strategies and policies High management (including remuneration policies) to attract, motivate and retain a diverse pool of talent.
-CEO / Director Previous CEO or senior executive experience in High experience a similar or related business/Previous Board experience on an ASX listed company.
-Strategy and Demonstrated experience in developing, High implementation implementing and delivering strategic business objectives.
-Industry knowled lge and experience Local industry expe High Strength of network High Overseas industry e High Understanding of b High
+Skill/experience xill/experience Description Technical compe tencies and skills Portfolio management Knowledge and experience of working within the asset management or wealth management industry.
+High Financial numeracy and literacy Relevant experience and capability to evaluate and oversee the preparation of financial statements and to evaluate financial risk and the adequacy of financial controls.
+High Legal and corporate governance A strong commitment to and knowledge of best practice corporate governance standards, including knowledge of the legal and regulatory environment applicable to listed entities.
+High Risk and compliance Experience with risk management frameworks and controls, setting risk appetites, identifying and providing oversight of key business risks (both financial and non-financial) and emerging risks.
+High Marketing and brand (including digital) Experience of marketing and brand (including leveraging digital technology) to drive competitive strategy and growth.
+Medium Information technology Experience in driving technology strategies and innovation.
+Medium Product Distribution Experience in retail distribution of managed funds, exchange traded products and/or other financial products.
+High Shareholder relations and communication Ability to understand the needs of shareholders and to foster two-way communication.
+High Human resource management Experience in setting strategies and policies (including remuneration policies) to attract, motivate and retain a diverse pool of talent.
+High CEO / Director experience Previous CEO or senior executive experience in a similar or related business/Previous Board experience on an ASX listed company.
+High Strategy and implementation Demonstrated experience in developing, implementing and delivering strategic business objectives.
+High Industry knowled ge and experience Local industry expe Medium Overseas industry e High Understanding of b Medium